Save 30% on online shipping anywhere in Canada and the US!

 Iron is found in the composition of many different metal alloys.
 Without it, carbon steel, stainless steel, superalloys, and several other metal alloy groups could not be manufactured.
 However, cast iron, ironically the metal alloy group with “iron” in its name, is often misunderstood as to what it is, how it is made, and what it can be used for.
 This article takes an in-depth look at cast iron.

-Cast iron is a term used to describe a family of metal alloys who primary alloying element is iron.
-Because of its name, some people tend to think that cast iron is basically 100% iron.
-This is simply not true.
-In fact, carbon steels have higher amounts of iron element in them than do cast irons.
+Cast iron is a term used to describe a family of metal alloys whose primary alloying element is iron.
+Because of its name, some people think cast iron is 100% iron.
+This is not true; in fact, carbon steels have higher amounts of iron than cast irons.

-To be considered a cast iron, a predominantly iron alloy must have over 2% carbon to for the final alloy to be considered cast iron.
-Cast irons also have smaller amounts of other alloys, with manganese and silicon being two of the most popular.
+A predominantly iron alloy must have over 2% carbon for the final alloy to be considered cast iron.
+Cast irons also contain smaller amounts of other alloys, with manganese and silicon being two of the most popular.
 These additional alloying elements are used to further modify the properties of cast iron and result in specific cast iron alloy designations.

 There also is not just one group of cast irons.
-In fact, there are four major subtypes of cast iron alloys.
+Rather, there are four major subtypes of cast iron alloys.
 These are:

 • White cast iron: Has high amounts of iron carbides, making it very brittle but with a high degree of wear resistance